sevenseasofbri/tp/docs/UserGuide.md

   |
   |---0

-The output of the above boolean logic gates is 0.
+The output of the above configuration is 0.
 ```

 ## FAQ